sushant2333/Tomato-leaf-disease-prediction/README.md

-# 🍅 Tomato Disease Prediction Web App
+# 🍅 Tomato Disease Prediction

 A beautiful, AI-powered web application for detecting and diagnosing tomato plant diseases using deep learning.
 Built with Flask, TensorFlow, and modern web technologies.